Robert Howcott and the Regicides, 1660

 The Petitioner’s Father

-It is not certain which son of Robert Howcott (about 1575-1635) was father of the Petitioner.
-The grandfather had married Katherine Sacheverell at Bruntingthorpe, Leicestershire in 1600 and they had these children christened there:
+It is not certain which son of Robert Howcott (c.1575-1635) was father of the Petitioner.
+The grandfather had married Katherine Sacheverell at Bruntingthorpe, Leicestershire in 1600, where they had these children christened:

 Name